opf/openproject/docs/development/code-review-guidelines/README.md

 When testing a feature or change, check out the code test at least the happy paths according to the specification of the ticket.

+### Documenting changes right away

+If possible, add smaller documentation changes right away.

+If there are breaking changes (e.g., to permissions, code relevant for developers), add them to the release notes draft for the release or create a new draft if none exists yet.

 ## Other